-Regular part-time non-probationary employees shall be eligible to accrue sick leave at the rate of eight (8) hours per month prorated based upon their regular work schedule after being employed with the City for 12 months.
-For example, a part-time employee who is regularly scheduled to work 30 hours per week would accrue sick leave at the rate of 6 hours per month.
-Sick leave is to be used only for illness, injury or medical appointment (or under limited circumstances, a death in the immediate family).

-The immediate family of an employee is defined as: parents, step-parents, parents-inlaw, spouse, domestic partner, child, step-child, brother, sister, grandparents, grandchildren, brother/sister-in-law, son/daughter-in-law, or legal guardian.
+All employees shall be eligible to accrue sick leave at the rate of eight (8) hours per month.
+Sick leave is to be used primarily for illness, injury or medical appointments for the employee or an immediate family member which requires an employee to be absent from work.
+The immediate family of an employee is defined as: parents, stepparents, parents-in-law, spouse, domestic partner, child, step-child, brother, sister, grandparents, grandchildren, brother/sister-in-law, son/daughter-in-law, or legal guardian.